joshgerdes/jekyll-uno/_drafts/capturing-virtual-machine-images-and-snapshots-in-azure-using-wvdadmin.md

 20. ![WVDAdmin - Capture Image](/uploads/vmimage-log.png "WVDAdmin - Capture Image")
 21. You should now see your Image in your Azure Portal
 22. ![Azure - Custom Image](/uploads/inkedvmimage-azureportal.jpg "Azure - Custom Image")
+23. You can now create additional Virtual Machines from your Custom image, using the Azure Portal

 ###